Frequently Asked Questions

 Our crickets are delicious with a mild nutty flavor that incorporates beautifully into all recipes for added nutrition and energy!

 Cricket protein powder can be used as a flour in baked goods by replacing up to 1/3 of the regular flour used in the recipe with cricket powder.
 It can be added to morning or post-workout smoothies or oatmeal.
 2 packed tablespoons is 16 grams of protein and 210% of your recommended daily intake of vitamin B12.
 Cricket powder can be added to soups, stews, sauces, pasta, rice and quinoa dishes.
 The possibilities are endless!

 *Cricket powder can also be called cricket flour.
 It can be confusing and make sure to read ingredients.
 There are cricket flours on the market that are baking mixes with cricket powder added.

 Seasoned roasted crickets are a delicious snack with your favorite beverage.
 They are a wonderful on-the-go protein for hikes, work-outs or travel.
 Seasoned crickets can be added to salads as a healthy crouton or on top of any dish for a satisfying crunch.
 They are great on tacos or crushed and added for the breading on fish.

 Crickets are Keto and Paleo.
 Our crickets are gluten-free and add tons of nutrition to gluten-free recipes.
 Our crickets are also dairy-free, soy-free, nut-free and Non-GMO.
 If you have a shellfish allergy, you may be sensitive to all insects.
 Their exo-skeleton is similar to shrimp.
+Scientists now believe the crickets exo-skeleton, which is a prebiotic fiber, could be the missing link to our gut health!
 New testing is always being done, we will update our website with any new information.
 Please reach out to us if you have any questions about allergies.
 And we can’t wait to hear how you use them!

-What is the shelf-life of 3 Cricketeers Products?
+What is the shelf life of your products?